 The County Council licence, which enables the Parish Council to maintain this pond was valid until 31 December 2020.
-Worplesdon Parish Council is currently seeking to obtain a further ten-year licence in order that it can continue to maintain the pond.
+A new licence was subsequently obtained, permitting the Parish Council to continue to maintain the pond on behalf of the community until 31 December 2030.